blockchain-unica/solidity-vs-move-verification/contracts/bank/README.md

 - <a name="exists-unique-asset-change">**exists-unique-asset-change**</a>: after a successful transaction, the assets of exactly one account (except the contract’s) have changed

-- exists-unique-credit-change: after a successful transaction, the credits of exactly one account have changed
+- **exists-unique-credit-change**: after a successful transaction, the credits of exactly one account have changed